nickbock/com.homewizard/README.md

 v1.0.0:
 * Complete rewrite to SDK2 so it will on Homey Firmware V3 - V5 (Thanks & Credits to Freddie Welvering)

-V0.2.8:
-* Updated measure_power to reflect Netto power vs Used (Solar needs to add its own power generation in Homey)

-v0.2.6:
-* Netto power usage added (Current power/watts which will go negative if you produce power via solar)

-v0.2.5:
-* Bugfix Rainmeter and EnergyLink triggers

-v0.2.2:
-* Rainmeter flow trigger added (Rainfall total based)

-v0.2.1:
-* Windmeter fix and heatlink action card added

-v0.2.0:
-* Added windmeter
-* Changed device class to make it work on Homey V2

-v0.1.7:
-* Save readings from your smart meter
-* Fixed EnergyLink not correctly saving solar from S2 port.

-v0.1.6:
-* Added rainmeter
-* SIDENOTE just as the Energylink, heatlink etc you need to add Rain and Windmeter separately.
-  Verify homewizard has its windmeter units set to km/h else you get funny measures

 **If you like this app, then consider to buy me a beer :)**